 Introduction – 4 paragraphs.

-Fourth paragraph is simply a description of what questions you asked that addressed the big ideas in the first paragraph.
+The fourth paragraph is simply a description of what questions you asked that addressed the big ideas in the first paragraph.
 Sometimes more than four paragraphs are required, but rarely.
 Aim for 4 and add only if necessary.

 Methods – variable, but it should be clear how each of your methods relates to the questions you promised in the introduction.